The property features a 3 bedroom homestead and two additional adjoining 3 bed self-contained rooms (total 5 bedrooms)

 You could make your own base or buy a pre-made pizza base or Greek or Lebanese style flat bread available at the supermarket.
 Fresh made tastes best!For pizza base and pizza recipes refer to our page Pizza and Woodfired spit (in menu bar above)

-Update April 2013 This area now has a large treated pine tables seating up to 8 persons with market umbrella for the full outdoor BBQ experience with the view and is ALSO floodlit for those dreamy nights !!!There are 6 chairs under a cover next to the meter box nearby.
+This area now has a large table seating up to 8 persons for the full outdoor BBQ experience with the view and is ALSO floodlit for those dreamy nights !!!There are 6 chairs under a cover next to the meter box nearby.

 Using the Wood Fired Pizza Oven(more details/recipes under the tab above)